 The Problems with Pain Meds: Opioid Abuse

 Overdose deaths involving opioid pain medications have jumped more than 300 percent from 1999 through 2011, as clinicians sought to address patients’ pain, priorities of The Joint Commission and Centers for Medicare and Medicaid Services (CMS).
 But with thousands of people dying every year from opioid-related deaths--28,648 in 2014--Pres.
-Obama and government agencies have taken a new approach to reducing the prescription of opioids and associated abuse.
+Obama and government agencies have taken a new approach to reduce the prescription of opioids and associated abuse.
 Nurses and nurse practitioners can be part of the solution.

 “With the opioid epidemic at the forefront of a national public health crisis, nurses have the opportunity to address substance abuse disorders across the continuum,” said Marissa Abram, MSN, RN, PMHNP-BC, assistant clinical professor at the College of Nursing and Public Health at Adelphi University in Garden City, N.Y.
 “We can start with prevention through education; utilize screenings for early identification of risk factors and risky behaviors; develop comprehensive patient and family care management plans that support the successful recovery of the patient.”